A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Introduction

 More recent work of Apers and de Wolf \cite{AdW19} gives a $\tO(\sqrt{mn}/\eps)$ time quantum algorithm for finding a $(1 + \eps)$-approximation of the minimum $\st$ cut.\footnote{The bound quoted in \cite[Claim 9]{AdW19} for finding a $(1+\eps)$-approximate minimum $\st$ cut is $\tO(\sqrt{mn}/\eps + n/\eps^5)$.
 However, plugging into the proof the improved randomized approximate $\st$ minimum cut algorithm of \cite{ST18} with running time $\tO(m + \sqrt{mn}/\eps)$ improves this to $\tO(\sqrt{mn}/\eps)$.} This algorithm works by first constructing an $\eps$-cut sparsifier $H$ of the input graph $G$ with a quantum algorithm in time $\tO(\sqrt{mn}/\eps)$.
 An $\eps$-cut sparsifier is a re-weighted subgraph of $G$ that has only $\tO(n/\eps^2)$ edges but for which the weight of every cut agrees with that of $G$ up to a factor of $1\pm \eps$.
 One can then run a classical randomized $\st$ minimum cut algorithm on the sparse graph $H$ to find an approximate $\st$ minimum cut of $G$.
 The quantum sparsification algorithm also plays a key role in our work.

-In this paper, we give a quantum algorithm that computes $\lambda_{st}(G)$ on dense simple graphs faster than is possible classically.\footnote{A simple graph is an undirected and unweighted graph with no self loops and at most one edge between any pair of vertices.} More generally, for an undirected and integral weighted graph $G$ with maximum weight $W$, we give a quantum algorithm with adjacency list access to $G$ that with high probability outputs $\lambda_{st}(G)$ in time $\tO(\sqrt{m} n^{5/6} W^{1/3} + n^{5/3} W^{2/3})$ (see \cref{thm:stmincut}).
-Thus for unweighted graphs the running time is $\tO(n^{11/6})$ even for dense instances with $m \in \Omega(n^2)$ edges.
+In this paper, we give a quantum algorithm that computes $\lambda_{st}(G)$ on dense simple graphs with fewer queries than is possible classically.\footnote{A simple graph is an undirected and unweighted graph with no self loops and at most one edge between any pair of vertices.} More generally, for an undirected and integral weighted graph $G$ with maximum weight $W$, we give a quantum algorithm with adjacency list access to $G$ that with high probability outputs $\lambda_{st}(G)$ and makes $\tO(\sqrt{m} n^{5/6} W^{1/3})$ queries (see \cref{thm:stmincut}).
+Thus for unweighted graphs the number of queries is $\tO(n^{11/6})$ even for dense instances with $m \in \Omega(n^2)$ edges.
 On the other hand, it is easy to show that in the worst case a randomized algorithm requires $\Omega(m)$ queries to the adjacency list of a graph with $m$ edges even to decide whether $s$ and $t$ are connected (see \cref{thm:rand_lower}).
-Our algorithm also works with adjacency matrix access to $G$, in which case its running time becomes $\tO(n^{11/6}W^{1/3})$ (see \cref{cor:adj}).
-In addition to $\lambda_{st}(G)$, our algorithm can output the edges of a minimum $\st$ cut and the corresponding bipartition of the vertex set.
-It does not however compute a maximum $\st$ flow, and finding a sublinear quantum algorithm for this problem remains a tantalizing open question.
+Our algorithm also works with adjacency matrix access to $G$, in which case the number of queries becomes $\tO(n^{11/6}W^{1/3})$ (see \cref{cor:adj}).

+In addition to $\lambda_{st}(G)$, our algorithm can output the corresponding bipartition of the vertex set.
+It does not, however, compute a maximum $\st$ flow, and finding a sublinear quantum query algorithm for this problem remains a tantalizing open question.